ipython/ipyparallel/docs/source/tutorial/direct.md

 : The engines associated with this View.

-Creating a view is simple: index-access on a client creates a {class}`.DirectView`.
+Creating a view is done as if the client is a Python 'container' of engines: index-access on a client creates a {class}`.DirectView`.

 ```ipython
 In [4]: view = rc[1:3]